carousel/flight-advisor/src/main/resources/notes.md

     Airline ID
         410
             (Identifier for airline)
-    Source airport
+    Source airportBean
         AER
-            (3-letter (IATA) or 4-letter (ICAO) code of the source airport) Source airport ID
+            (3-letter (IATA) or 4-letter (ICAO) code of the source airportBean) Source airportBean ID
         2965
-            (Identifier for source airport)
+            (Identifier for source airportBean)
-    Destination airport
+    Destination airportBean
         KZN
-            (3-letter (IATA) or 4-letter (ICAO) code of the destination airport) Destination airport ID
+            (3-letter (IATA) or 4-letter (ICAO) code of the destination airportBean) Destination airportBean ID
         2990
-            (Unique OpenFlights identifier for destination airport)
+            (Unique OpenFlights identifier for destination airportBean)
     Codeshare
         ''
             ("Y" if this flight is a codeshare, empty otherwise)